kuang-da/LaTeX-template/homework/readme.md

 ## Introduction

-This is a LaTeX templet for homework.
+This is a LaTeX template for homework.
 The file is adpated by the templet from Prof. Shivani's CIS520 at UPenn.

 ## Create a Symbolic Link